lsymds/shareasecret/README.md

 For more information, see the [LICENSE](/LICENSE).

+## Issues?

+Please report any issues (with reproduction steps if applicable) in this repository's issue tracker.

 ## How does it work?

 shareasecret is a Go application built with the Templ templating language and enhanced with vanilla JavaScript and CSS.